 Dr. Kari Brisolara, ScD, MSPH (School of Public Health)

 Kari Fitzmorris Brisolara is the Associate Dean for Academic Affairs and an Associate Professor of Environmental and Occupational Health Sciences at Louisiana State University Health Sciences Center-New Orleans, School of Public Health.
 She received her MSPH and ScD degrees in Environmental Health Sciences from Tulane University, School of Public Health and Tropical Medicine.
 Her post-doctoral appointment was with the United States Department of Agriculture where she focused on the development of activated carbon from agricultural residuals.

 Dr. Alison H. Davis, PhD, RN, CHSE (School of Nursing)

 Alison H. Davis is the Director of the Nursing Skills and Technology Center at Louisiana State University Health Sciences Center-New Orleans, School of Nursing.
-She is an Assistant Professor of Clinical Nursing with 16 years of experience as a Nurse Educator and 20 years of experience as a registered nurse.
-She was inducted into the Hall of Honor for Excellence in Nursing Education at Georgia Baptist College of Nursing of Mercer University in 2018, received the Daisy Faculty Award in 2016 and received the Great 100 Nurse award in 2015.
-Dr. Davis is a certified healthcare simulation educator and is an active member of multiple professional organizations to include the Society for Simulation in Healthcare and the International Nursing Association for Clinical Simulation and Learning.
+She is an Associate Professor of Clinical Nursing with 16 years of experience as a Nurse Educator and 20 years of experience as a registered nurse.
+She was inducted into the Hall of Honor for Excellence in Nursing Education at Georgia Baptist College of Nursing of Mercer University in 2018, received the Daisy Faculty Award in 2016, and received the Great 100 Nurse award in 2015.
+Dr. Davis is a certified healthcare simulation educator and is an active member of multiple professional organizations to include the Society for Simulation in Healthcare and the International Nursing Association for Clinical Simulation and Learning

 Dr. Sonia Gasparini, PhD (School of Graduate Studies)